Blueprint Travelers - Travel Site

 How to Get to French GuianaHow to Get to SurinameHow to Cross the Border Between French Guiana and Suriname

-The easiest way to cross the border between French Guiana and Suriname is by land.
-And in fact, it is also the easiest way to get between French Guiana and Brazil as well.
-This article breaks down the best way to get between various countries in the Guyana region of South America.
+The easiest way to cross the border between French Guiana and Suriname is by boat.
+And unlike with the border between French Guiana and Brazil, there is no bridge connecting Suriname to French Guiana.
+This article breaks down the best way to get between various countries in the Guiana region of South America.
 In addition, it explains the how to get to Suriname and French Guiana from around the world.

 How to Get to French Guiana